-With ArcGIS Online, all components run in Esri-managed cloud infrastructure in a Software as a Service (SaaS) model.
+ArcGIS Online is a focused mapping and location intelligence platform that runs on Esri-managed cloud infrastructure in a Software as a Service (SaaS) model.
 In other words, the compute and data storage resources, the website, and every other aspect of the system is hosted by Esri in a highly scalable environment.
 You use ArcGIS Online to create, use, and share maps and apps with your organization and the public.

-Portal for ArcGIS is also the entry point for using ArcGIS Pro to publish certain types of GIS services to your ArcGIS Server sites, such as 3D scene layers.
+The ArcGIS Enterprise portal is also the entry point for using ArcGIS Pro to publish certain types of GIS services to your ArcGIS Server sites, such as 3D scene layers.

-- They require full control over the hardware running the portal in order to maintain a particular service-level agreement (SLA).
+- They require full control over the hardware running the portal.

 - They require service publishing from the website, and enterprise data is prohibited from being physically stored off-premises.